-Since the essay is an important part of the application process, the Admissions Committee has selected four examples of essays that worked, written by members of the Johns Hopkins Class of 2014.
-These essays represent just four examples of essays we found impressive and helpful during the past admissions cycle.
+Since the essay is an important part of the application process, the Admissions Committee has selected examples of essays that worked, written by members of the Johns Hopkins Class of 2015.
+These essays represent just a few examples of essays we found impressive and helpful during the past admissions cycle.

 These "essays that worked" are distinct and unique to the individual writer; however, each of them assisted the admissions reader in learning more about the student beyond the transcripts and activity sheets.
 We hope these essays inspire you as you prepare to compose your own personal statements.
 The most important thing to remember is to be original and creative as you share your own story with us.